commonhaus/foundation/GOVERNANCE.md

 ### 2.4.2 Elections

-For Council elections, CF adopts a preference-based voting system facilitated by [Elekto](https://elekto.dev/).
+For CFC elections, CF adopts a preference-based voting system facilitated by [Elekto](https://elekto.dev/).
 This approach allows members to rank candidates in order of preference, ensuring the elected representatives are the most broadly supported by the community, rather than simply the most popular.

 - [Voting using Elekto](https://elekto.dev/docs/voting/)